larslorch/avici/README.md

     This configuration file specifies the full distribution over datasets used for training.
     Several graph models and data-generating mechanisms are available out-of-the-box, so providing additional modules via `func.py` is optional.
+    This file can also be used to simulate data in `avici.simulate_data`.

 4. `train.py`: **Python training script**